piecuch-group/ccq/README.rst

 ===========================

-``ccq`` is a coupled-cluster (CC) software package capable of running calculations with up to quadruple excitations.
-Notable methods included are CCSDT, CCSDTQ, as well as their active-space counterparts, CCSDt, CCSDtq, and CCSDTq, and ACC-type methods.
-Also, externally corrected CC is available
+``ccq`` is a coupled-cluster (CC) software package capable of running calculations with up to quadruply excited cluster components.
+This package includes the standard CCSD, CCSDT, and CCSDTQ approaches, the active-space CCSDt, CCSDtq, and CCSDTq methods, and the CR-CC(2,3) and CC(t;3) approaches based on the CC(*P* ; *Q*) hierarchy.

 Building